drshahizan/software-engineering/materials/module4/drshahizan/soft-requirement.md

 3. **Inconsistency**: Different stakeholders may use different terminology, leading to inconsistencies in the requirements.
 For example, one stakeholder may use the term "course code" while another may use "course identifier".

-    > Inconsistency: The term "course code" may be used interchangeably with "course number", leading to confusion among stakeholders.
+    > The term "course code" may be used interchangeably with "course number", leading to confusion among stakeholders.

 4. **Difficulty in managing changes**: Natural language requirements can be difficult to manage and maintain, especially when changes are made to the requirements.
 It can be challenging to ensure that all affected requirements are updated.